cceckman/homelab/WORKLOG.md

 - which did appear to start up builds, but then failed to compile anything.
 I'm going to try to use `--build-host` to target the build on the target machine;
 with `nixpkgs` at the same version, maybe that will mean we still get lots from cache?

+### Yet more intermediate results

+`--build-host` appears to have no effect.
+[This thread](https://discourse.nixos.org/t/building-a-flake-based-nixos-system-remotely/11309/2) referes to the wiki for
+"remote builds with flakes appear to be broken".
+[This](https://github.com/NixOS/nixpkgs/pull/119540) is supposed to fix it... am I using that?

+So, is there a sensible way I can make my local (non-NixOS) machine crossbuild-enabled?

+What goes wrong when:

+- No `crossSystem`, no `--build-host`:
+  - `build` is missing an `aarch64` host
+  - `switch` gets `exec format error`
+- No `crossSystem`, `--target-host` and `--build-host` match
+  - `build` exits with status 0
+  - `switch` gets exec format error (from `mktemp`)
+- `crossSystem` is `lib.systems.examples.aarch64-multiplatform`; `--target-host` and `--build-host` match
+  - `build` runs for a while; `nix-store` on the remote eats time

+In all of the above:
+- no remote builders configured.
+- Flags precede verb (`nixos-reconfigure --target-host ... build`)